 Communications and Marketing Manager

 I am responsible for Marketing & Communications at BRAC UK.
-This involves managing the website, email marketing, social media, print publications such as the Annual Report, PR, Events and fundraising through individual donations.
+This involves managing the website, email marketing, social media, advocacy and campaigning, print publications such as the Annual Report, PR, Events and fundraising through individual donations.
 I am particularly interested in communications within International Development and ensuring that all BRAC UK’s messaging is positive and uplifting.

 I joined BRAC UK in October 2016.
 Previously I was Marketing Manager at the International Children’s charity Hope for Children.
 I established the charity’s website and social media channels as well as overseeing their first major rebrand.
 I have a BA in Marketing and Advertising at the University of Hull.
 In my spare time I am a sports enthusiast, avidly following cricket, tennis and football.
 As a result of a diplomatic upbringing, I have been lucky enough to live in a number of different countries and so I love travelling and experiencing new cultures.